ecreagar/DSCI235/README.md

 These questions can be answered through means, standard deviations, and graphs.
 I plan to run similar operations on each of the data columns to determine in which columns the largest differences between hit song and non-hit songs lie in.

+This project can be found in the file FinalAssignment.ipynb